In a small town in Syria, soldiers are celebrated as heroes and grieving families are nourished on propaganda.

 As coffins pile up, a local party leader decides on a radical compensation scheme: a goat for each son martyred.

-Goats is a major new work by Syrian playwright and documentary film-maker Liwaa Yazj, translated by Katharine Halls.
+Goats is a major work by Syrian playwright and documentary film-maker Liwaa Yazj, translated by Katharine Halls.

 Developed as part of the Royal Court International Department's long-term project with writers from Syria and Lebanon, the play premiered